Jenna Edwards

-Jenna Edwards (born July 29, 1981) is an American beauty queen from Brandon, Mississippi who has held the titles Miss Florida and Miss Florida USA.
+Jenna Edwards (born July 29, 1981) is an American former beauty queen from Brandon, Mississippi who held the titles Miss Florida and Miss Florida USA.
 Edwards represented Florida at the Miss America 2005 pageant and the Miss USA 2007 pageant.

 Edwards grew up in Clinton, Mississippi and graduated from Central Hinds Academy in 1999.
 After spending one year and a study abroad semester at Mississippi College, she transferred to the University of Miami, earning a Bachelor of Science degree in Communication Studies and English Literature.

 Pageantry

 In 1998 and 1999, she competed in the Miss Mississippi Teen USA pageant, and placed first runner-up both years.
 She won her first major title, Miss Teen All-American, in 1999.
 Edwards was an official hostess/entertainer for that pageant in 2000 and 2001.
-In 2000 she won the Miss Oktoberfest pageant, beating future Miss USA titleholder Shandi Finnessey.
+In 2000, she won the Miss Oktoberfest pageant, beating future Miss USA titleholder Shandi Finnessey.

 Miss America

 In September 2002, Edwards won the Miss University of Miami preliminary title, and competed for the Miss Florida title in mid-2003.
 Edwards placed in the top 15 and won Newcomer of the Year.
 The pageant was won by Ericka Dunlap.
 Dunlap would later go on to win the Miss America title.
-In February the following year she won Miss Winter Park, another preliminary title, and competed at the state pageant held in June.
+In February of the following year, she won Miss Winter Park, another preliminary title, and competed at the state pageant held in June.
 In that pageant she won both swimsuit and evening gown preliminaries, and was crowned Miss Florida 2004.
 Her first runner-up was Shannon Schambeau who would later become Miss District of Columbia 2005.

 Edwards represented Florida in the Miss America 2005 pageant broadcast live from Atlantic City, New Jersey in September 2004.
 She did not place in the nationally televised pageant, but did win a preliminary swimsuit award.